jefersonlemos/devops-mug-and-dream/README.md

         * ExternalName -> will map your service (internal service) to one external DNS (cname), like github.com, it could be one service mapped on one k8s cluster with ExternalName.

 ### namespaces
-* dev, prod, shared
+* dev, prod, infra

-I guessing that dev and prod are self-explanatory, and I think to create shared namespace to couple that apps can be use in both context, like dev and prod or to produce outputs in both.
+I guessing that dev and prod are self-explanatory, and I think to create infra namespace to couple that apps can be use in both context, like dev and prod or to produce outputs in both.

 ### extras
 As I even lazy, I hate to write a lot of code, I mean, I always trying to create some scripts to improve or take my work more efficently, or if you prefer to tell, lazily, but a bit fast.